Updated: May 27

 A direct hit to your Achilles tendon does not always cause the same type of injury.
 In this article, we discuss three types of injury that may result from getting hit in the Achilles tendon, how to treat your Achilles tendon injury after a direct blow, and what factors may influence your healing.
 Remember, if you need more help with an Achilles injury, you're welcome to consult one of our team via video call.

-Examples of getting hit in the Achilles tendon include being kicked by another player during football/soccer or being hit with a hockey stick.
+Examples of getting hit in the Achilles tendon include being kicked during football/soccer or being hit with a hockey stick.
 Off the playing field, it could be something like someone shoving their shopping trolley against your Achilles tendon or when you step back quickly and knock your heel or ankle against something.

 In this article: